domesticgoose/ppt-remote/readme.md

 ### Use

-- Connect your Laptop to your Phone HotSpot
+- Connect your Laptop to your Phones HotSpot
 - Start the ppt-remote Application
 - Navigate to the specified ip on your phone
 - Jump between PowerPoint Pages via your phone